awslabs/aws-orbit-workbench/tutorials/quick-demo-deployment.markdown

 We have provided a `one-click deployment` that will install most features of the AWS Orbit Workbench in a trial environment in your AWS account.
 If you are just evaluating the workbench, we suggest you use this deployment.

-You can always use the <a href="/aws-orbit-workbench/cli-guide">CLI</a> to redeploy to add / remove teams or plugins to an existing workbench.
+You can always use the [CLI](cli-guide) to redeploy to add / remove teams or plugins to an existing workbench.

 ## Pre-deploy